PlaidCloud/docs/docs/source/plaidcloud/projects/index.rst

 |analyze projects tab|

-This displays the **Projects Table**.
-From here, you will see a list of projects for which you have access.
+This displays the **Projects Hierarchy**.
+From here, you will see a hierarchy of projects for which you have access.
 There may be additional projects within the workspace but if you are not an owner or assigned to the project, they will not visible to you.

 |projects table|